hydroper/as3parser/docs/features.md

 - constants from discriminant enums implicitly convert to discriminant enums,
 - variable bindings have the type of the assigned expression,
-- function signatures without a return type annotation are taken as returning `void`, and
+- function signatures without a return type expression are taken as returning `void`, and
 - `for` and `for each` perform type inference for the left variable based on the iterable.

 The compiler with the _typeInference_ option being true still emits warnings for untyped function parameters except: